indie-rok/www.emmanuelorozco.com/_posts/2024-10-05-expand-chatgpt-knowledge-with-your-own-information.md

 This takes a lot of time to compute, instead, we can use an embedding model and a vectorized database.

-In an emmbeding model, we classify information **depending how close is to each other**, using the DB records and the user question as reference.
+In an embedding model, we classify information **depending on how close is to each other**, using the DB records and the user question as reference.

 ![Text embeddings](https://emmanuelorozco.com/assets/blog/rag/text-emb.png)

-In the example above, notice how the ships are together, celestial bodies are together, etc.
+In the example above, notice how the animals, ships or celestial bodies are together.

 We use an array of numbers to represent this proximity.

 ![Numbers](https://emmanuelorozco.com/assets/blog/rag/numbers.png)

-That way when we provide a word to this model (i.e diabetes), we don't need to look to all documents, the embed model will automatically return the documents that are close to this word (i.e diabetes will return diseases, insulin, sugar, etc)
+That way when we provide a word to this model (i.e. elephant), we don't need to look at all documents, the embed model will automatically return the documents that contain this word (i.e. elephant will return animal, forest, big, tree).

 And finally we need a vectoraised database to store this embbeded model.
 (Chroma and Pinecone DB are famous Vector DB engines).

 ## Practice time

+We would like to:

-Let's imagine wanting to help sales generate better email responses to their clients based on top-performing interactions with clients.
+> Help sales reps generate better email responses to their clients based on top-performing interactions with clients.

+This means, that when a question comes in, we need to search what similar answers have been given before by top-sales reps in the past and generate a similar answer.

 So, we need to:

-1. Prepare/load the data with the email interactions [here](sales_data.csv)
+1. Prepare/load the data with the email interactions [download it here](https://emmanuelorozco.com/assets/blog/rag/customer_data.csv)
-2. Vectorised this data with an embedding model
+2. Create an embedding model (proximity vectors) with email interaction data.

+And when a question comes in:

-3. Do a similarity search (for best practices) when a question comes in
+1. Do a similarity search
-4. Send a request to ChatGPT with the additional context
+2. Send a request to ChatGPT with the additional context (user question + extra documents retrieved)
-5. Get a response.
+3. Get a response.

-Here is the code step-by-step (is worth mentioning we are using LangChain, to create the responses)
+Here is the code step-by-step (is worth mentioning we are using [LangChain](https://python.langchain.com/docs/introduction/), (a framework to create AI apps).

 ```python
 from langchain.document_loaders.csv_loader import CSVLoader